Key takeaways

 - Indexing is storage.
 Visibility is selection.

-- Many pages are indexed as "maybe", then shown briefly, then suppressed when the system decides the outcome is uncertain.
+- Many pages are indexed as “maybe”, shown briefly, then suppressed when the system decides the outcome is uncertain.

 Search works more like a marketplace with a risk engine.

 The index is the warehouse.
-Retrieval is the moment the system asks: "for this query class, which documents are safe enough to consider?"
+Retrieval is the moment the system asks:

-Why Google indexes pages it never intends to show
+Why Google indexes pages it never intends to show (the rational reasons)

-There are a few reasons, and they are all rational from the system's point of view:
+There are a few reasons, and they are all rational from the system’s point of view.

 1) The system needs options (even if it doesn’t like them)